Emporia State University has the only engraving bachelor's program in the world

 Bachelor of Fine Arts - Engraving Arts Concentration

-It is the goal of this program to expand the definition of traditional fine art engraving.
-Using hand fabricated objects, you will go beyond traditional engraving applications.
-Early courses focus on becoming acclimated with the tools.
-It is this program's ambition to explore the conceptual as well as the technical side of engraving.
-This program welcomes all disciplines in an effort to combine techniques.
-Installation, ceramics, bones, metal, assemblage, printmaking, sculpture, painting, found objects (and more) are all invited into the lab for exploration.
+The Engraving Arts program explores the conceptual as well as the technical side of engraving.
+Students learn to use GRS pneumatic engraving tools as well as push engraving tools and will be introduced to different methods of surface ornamentation as well as learning to render forms with line.
+This program welcomes all disciplines to combine techniques.
+Installation, ceramics, metal, assemblage, printmaking, painting, found objects (and more) are all invited into the lab for exploration.
 You, the student, are the researcher and innovator, pushing and exploring where engraving will take you.
 You will be laying down the foundation for future ESU engravers.

 James Ehlers, Professor of Art